Marrwan03/SOLID-Principles/README.md

 ###

-<h2 align="left">Software entities should be open for extension but closed for modification.</h2>
+<p align="left">Software entities should be open for extension but closed for modification.</p>

 ###